George Washington University Law School: Student life

-With more than 1,600 J.D. students enrolled in the 2013–2014 academic year, GW Law had the fifth largest J.D. enrollment of all ABA-accredited law schools.

-In the 2013–2014 academic year, 25.2% of GW Law students were minorities and 46.2% were female.
+In the 2018–19 academic year, GW Law had 1,525 J.D. students, of which 25% were minorities and 51% were female.

 Students enrolled in the J.D. program come from 206 colleges and 11 countries.
 The law school also enrolls students from approximately 45 countries each year in its Master of Laws and Doctor of Juridical Science degree programs.

-GW Law students can participate in 60 student groups.

 Campus

-GW Law is located in the heart of Washington's Foggy Bottom neighborhood, across the street from the World Bank and International Monetary Fund headquarters, and a few blocks away from the State Department and the White House.
+GW Law is located in Washington's Foggy Bottom neighborhood.

 The Jacob Burns Law Library holds a collection of more than 700,000 volumes.

-In 2000, the law school began a major building and renovation plan.
-The school has expanded into buildings on the east side of the University Yard.

 The law school currently occupies nine buildings on the main campus of The George Washington University.
 The law school's main complex comprises five buildings anchored by Stockton Hall (1924) located on the University Yard, the central open space of GW's urban campus.
 Renovated extensively between 2001 and 2003, these buildings adjoin one another, have internal passageways, and function as one consolidated complex.
 Three townhouses directly across from the main complex house the Community Legal Clinics, Student Bar Association, and student journal offices.